 VA home loans have become more and more popular in recent years, perhaps due in part to the fact that more military personal are hearing about how beneficial a VA home loan is compared to your traditional home loan.
-Veterans and military service members that have not taken advantage of their VA home loan benefits may not understand the true value.
+Veterans and military servicemembers that have not taken advantage of their VA home loan benefits may not understand the true value.
 Many simply do not understand and ask the question, how does a VA loan work?
-Understanding that the VA home loan was designed specifically for veterans and military personal is the first step.
+Understanding that VA loans were designed specifically for veterans and military personal is the first step.
 Veterans need and should be using this benefit to purchase a home.
-The VA mortgage loan is one of the best if not the best mortgage loans on the market.
+The VA mortgage loan is one of the best, if not the best, mortgage loans on the market.
 The VA loan was designed to help veterans and is an outstanding benefit.

 Not every home qualifies to be covered by a VA loan.
 The house must be a primary residence, for starters, and must be ready to move into at the time of purchase.
 Even if the house meets these requirements, it still must pass the VA appraisal.
 This will check to make sure everything about the house is in good working condition.
 That means no holes in the roof, no lead-based paint, proper heating and cooling systems, and much more.
 The entire list of requirements checked for in the appraisal is too long to include here.
 This really isn’t too much to ask for—who wants holes in their roof?
 Just know that the VA wants the best house for you.
 This appraisal will also determine how much the house is actually worth compared to the asking price.

 Applying is fairly simple, especially through Low VA Rates.
 Contact us and we’ll help you through every step of the process.
 The first in every application is determining eligibility.
 VA loans are offered to those who have served in the military (and their spouses) as long as those military members have served for at least the minimum time requirement for the period they served in.
 To prove your service, you must have a Certificate of Eligibility (COE), which the lender can easily request for you if you wish.